How To Get a $40,000 Loan: Approval Tips and Options

 How To Qualify for a $40,000 Loan: 5 Things To Do Now

 While you can get a pricier personal loan, $40,000 is still a lot to borrow.
-You can increase your qualification odds by taking these steps.
+Meeting common personal loan requirements is key to qualifying for a loan of this size.

 1. Check Your Credit Score

-Most lenders require a credit score of 580 or more to qualify for a $40,000 personal loan, and you'll need good-to-excellent credit to receive top terms.
+Most lenders require a credit score of 580 or more to qualify for a $40,000 personal loan.
+You'll also need good-to-excellent credit to receive top terms.
 Check your credit to see where you stand and whether you can improve before applying.

 3. Show Steady Income or Employment